jdbbdj/eevee/additional.md

 One problem can be solved in many ways using different algorithms.
 Every algorithm comes with its own tradeoffs when it comes to performance.

+### Algorithm analysis

+There are multiple ways to solve one problem.
+For example there are multiple algorithms to sort a list of numbers.

+How do we analyse which one of them is the most efficient algorithm?

+Generally, when we talk about performance, we use an absolute measure.
+If I can run 100 meters in 12 seconds, I am faster than someone who takes 15 seconds.